Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Step-by-step tutorial

-For a step-by-step user guide, please read: `“step-by-step registration tutorial”`
+For a step-by-step user guide, please read: `“link: step-by-step registration tutorial”`

 ## - Run mBrainAligner on you own data

-If you want to practice mBrainAligner on you own data, please read: `“register your own data”`
+If you want to practice mBrainAligner on you own data, please read: `“link: register your own data”`

-We encourage you to read the `Step-by-step tutorial` and 'Scripts' first.
+We encourage you to read the `Step-by-step tutorial` and `Scripts` first.

+# Others

 ## - Warp reconstructed neurons or somas to CCF

+Once the brain images were registered to CCF, the neurons (.swc format) or somas (.marker format) can also be map to CCF space for visualization, comparison and analysis.
+Swc_registration tools `dist\othertools_win64\swc_registration\` can be used for this purpose, please read `“link: Warp reconstructed neurons or somas to CCF”` for detail.

+## - Use 3D UNet to gengerate segmentation features

 to continue here....